Jegp/jepedersen.dk/content/en/posts/talks/_index.md

 ---
-title: "Talks"
+title: "Talks & media"
-description: "Presentations and talks by Jens"
+description: "Presentations, talks, and media appearances"
-featured_image: '/img/jens_stage.png'
+featured_image: '/img/ai_denmark.png'
 menu:
   main:
     weight: 1
 ---

-I am a frequent speaker at conferences, meetups, workshops, and in the general media.
+I am a frequent speaker at conferences, meetups, workshops and podcasts.
 My style is lively and engaging, and I am known for my ability to convey complex topics in a way that captivates the audience and gives them food for thought.

 **Contact**: `jens [.at.] jepedersen [.dot.] dk`